mrporterphysics/mrporterphysics.github.io/Daily Plan/20242025/Daily Slides/RPAgendas202425.md

 ---

+# 2025.02.05 **Regents Physics**

+##### **❓ of the 📅**: Question

+#### 📋 Agenda

+0. Do Now
+1. How did the classwork go?
+Questions
+2. Introduce Paper Car Crash Experiment
+3. Paper Car Crash: Planning, Building, and Documentation in Lab Notebook

+### 🎯 Goals

+🥅 _Use Impulse-Momentum Theorem to make a crash design_

+---

+# 🎯 Most Crashworthy Car

+### *Crashworthiness*:  **how well a car protects its occupants in a crash**

+Your task is to make the most crashworthy paper car.
+It will be protecting an egg.

+---

+# Crashworthiness

+How can we measure the most crashworthy car?

+- ***Momentum*** can be conisdered a measure of how difficult it is to stop an object in motion

+Momentum $p=mv$ (mass times velocity)

+---

+# Contest

+Make a paper car with ***the most*** momentum at the bottom of the ramp that still allows an egg to survive.

+---

+# **🚗 Car Supplies 📰**

+- 2 pieces of copy paper
+- 1 straw to use for car axles
+- 2 axles & 4 wheels
+- scotch tape

+---

+# Additional Rules & Requirements

+- Car must fit on gutter ramp
+- Vehicle designs must allow for easy access to and removal of the egg (occupant) for inspection after the crash.
+-  Vehicle designs should be able to withstand 2-3 trials/collisions without parts replacement or repairs.
+-  All vehicles must visibly display the following information on their frames:
+    - vehicle name, builder’s name, vehicle length in centimeters, vehicle mass in grams

+---

 # 2025.01.31 **Regents Physics**

 ##### **❓ of the 📅**: Would you rather live in a hot, sandy desert, or the North Pole?